 Here’s a great idea for very short blonde hair with lowlights.
-Try rocking a short blonde pixie if you have fine hair and paint with lowlights for some definition.
-Ask your stylist to use a semi permanent color for the lowlights so that the color will be easier to remove and cause less damage to the hair if you decide to lighten your hair in the future.
+Try rocking a short blonde pixie if you have fine hair, and paint with lowlights for some definition.
+Ask your stylist to use a semi-permanent color for the lowlights to make the color easier to remove and cause less damage if you lighten your hair.

 #6: Blonde Hair with Brown Lowlights

-If your blonde is starting to look too solid, try adding brown lowlights to your blonde hair.
-The lowlights create gorgeous ribbons of dimension that will result in making your hair appear thicker.
+If your blonde looks too solid, try adding brown lowlights to your blonde hair.
+The lowlights for blonde hair create gorgeous ribbons of dimension that will make your hair appear thicker.
 Blonde hair with brown lowlights underneath helps the blonde ‘pop’ in contrast to the depth.
-Choose a warmer toned brown lowlight to avoid the color fading to a muddy or hollow color.
+Choose a warmer-toned brown lowlight to avoid the color fading to a muddy or hollow color.

 #7: Blonde Hair Extensions with Lowlights

 If you desire long hair, consider adding blonde hair extensions with lowlights.
-Extensions can be used to add length and fullness, and can be customized by your stylist to match your exact blonde hair color with lowlights.
-There are several types of hair extensions, including tape-in, sew-in wefts, and I-tips.
+Extensions can be used to add length and fullness and can be customized by your stylist to match your exact blonde hair color with lowlights.
+Several hair extensions include tape-in, sew-in wefts, and I-tips.
 Talk to your stylist about which extensions will be best for your hair type and goals.

 #8: Blonde Hair with Red Lowlights Underneath

-Warm tones are back on trend, and blonde hair with red lowlights underneath are sure to stand out from other blondes.
-This unique two-toned style compliments fair, warm toned skin.
-Choose finely woven lowlights for a blended look, or chunky weaves for a cute and modish style.
+Warm tones are back on trend, and blonde hair with red lowlights underneath is sure to stand out from other blondes.
+This unique two-toned style compliments fair, warm-toned skin.
+Choose finely woven lowlights for a blended look or chunky weaves for a cute and modish style.